noor367/invoice-innovators/README.md

 `frontend-react` folder contains the files for the React.js web app version of the website, created with `create-react-app`.

 - This was a high-fidelity prototype for the project, using important elements of UI/UX design.
 However due to time constraints, the website may appear overly simple, without branding that seems unique to Invoice Innovators

+`backend` folder contains all the necessary server-side contents

+- This includes the RESTful API in the `backend/api` folder

 ## Context